Chronic Homelessness: Causes and Solutions

 Since we know most of the root causes behind chronic homelessness, it’s our responsibility to make sure enough funding and support is given to the following relief programs:

 - Drug and alcohol abuse services: Making these life-changing services and treatments readily available to homeless individuals suffering from substance addiction gives them a greater chance to recover and begin the path back to a normal, stable life.

 - Affordable medical treatment: Homeless individuals with mental disorders or physical disabilities have a better chance at recovery if they can get professional, affordable treatment.

 - Permanent supportive housing: This is by far the most effective means of preventing chronic homelessness.
-Supportive housing provides a safe, healthy environment for homeless individuals to feel secure in as they become a productive member of the community.
+Supportive housing provides a safe, healthy environment for homeless individuals to feel secure in as they become productive members of the community.
 While here, they can be connected to other life-saving community resources, such as Volunteers of America Ohio & Indiana.
-Connected to these resources, they can more easily find job training, mental health treatment, personal development services and counseling services.
+Connected to these resources, they can more easily find job training, mental health treatment, personal development services, and counseling services.

 How you can help:

 The good news is that outreach, intervention, treatment, and prevention efforts are having a positive effect on the state of chronic homelessness.
 In fact, chronic homelessness declined in 2018 by 16 percent (or 17,422 persons) since 2010.
 However, these programs need your help and donations in order to keep helping the chronically homeless get back on their feet.

 If you’d like to help, and you have an old vehicle you’re not using, please donate your car to Volunteers of America.
 We’ll take just about anything with a motor, including cars, boats, ATVs, RVs, motorcycles, and tractors—running or not.
-What’s more, we offer free same-day towing, and you might even get more for your vehicle as a tax-deductible donation than you would by selling it via personal ad or Craigslist.
+What’s more, we offer free same-day towing, and you might even get more for your vehicle as a tax-deductible donation than you would by selling it via a personal ad or Craigslist.

 And remember, when you donate your vehicle to Volunteers of America, the benefits help us fund our social programs and shelters for the homeless in all of the Ohio communities we serve.